Des Moines Public Library

 The Des Moines Public Library (DMPL) is the public library system for the city of Des Moines, Iowa.
 It is the largest public library system in the state of Iowa, with a collection of 552,576 items housed at six locations.

-Mission

-According to the Des Moines Public Library, the mission is "to strengthen our community by connecting people with ideas and the tools they need to enrich their lives."

 Services

 The library provides research and reference services, as well as Internet computers and wireless Internet access, meeting and study rooms, copy machines and printers, and faxing.
 In the fall of 2021, the Central Library added Tech Central: Innovation and Maker Lab.
 Tech Central stations include equipment for video editing, media conversion, laser engraver, sublimation printer, audio and video recording, and more.
 Another library service is the Community Fridge available at the South Side Library and the Franklin Avenue Library to provide free access to food for community members.